[For absolute beginners] What is suspicious access?

 For a detailed explanation of the format, please see the article below.

-Check the access
+Let's investigate the access logs.

 Premise: Your server's CPU LA (waiting queue) is rising!
 Let's investigate!